-While Article XI of the Bylaws provides that the complainant (the "Grievant") shall file the complaint with the Judicial Committee, for administrative purposes a complaint should be filed with the USABA Chief Executive Officer or the USABA Athlete Representative.
-The Chief Executive Officer or Athlete Representative will then forward the complaint to the USABA Judicial Committee within 48 hours of their receipt of the complaint.
+While Article XI of the Bylaws provides that the complainant (the "Grievant") shall file the complaint with the Ethics and Judicial Committee, for administrative purposes a complaint should be filed with the USABA Chief Executive Officer. and the Chair of USABA's Ethics and Judicial Committee.
 In addition to the description of what the complaint must contain, as contained in Article XI, Section 3 of the Bylaws, the Grievant shall set forth in the Complaint, in clear and concise language, the following:

-- A. The name of the party filing the Grievance (the "Grievant"), including identifying membership information: - B. The Grievant's address, telephone number and email address; - C. The name of the party against whom the Grievance is brought (the "Respondent"), including identifying membership information of available; - D. The Respondent's address, telephone number and email address, if known; - E. The name, address, email address and telephone numbers of any other party involved; - F. The USABA Bylaw or rule allegedly violated; - G. A statement of facts explaining the alleged violation, including all relevant dates; - H. A statement as to whether the Grievant has attempted to resolve the matter and a description of the specific actions the Grievant took to resolve the matter; and - I. The action the Grievant wishes taken.
+- A. The name of the party filing the Grievance (the "Grievant"), including identifying membership information; - B. The Grievant's address, telephone number and email address; - C. The name of the party against whom the Grievance is brought (the "Respondent"), including identifying membership information of available; - D. The Respondent's address, telephone number and email address, if known; - E. The name, address, email address and telephone numbers of any other party involved; - F. The USABA Bylaw or rule allegedly violated; - G. A statement of facts explaining the alleged violation, including all relevant dates, which information may include documents submitted with the Grievance; - H. A statement as to whether the Grievant has attempted to resolve the matter and a description of the specific actions the Grievant took to resolve the matter; and

+I. The action the Grievant wishes taken.